awaitlink/signalupdates-bot/README.md

 # `signalupdates-bot`

-An [unofficial](#disclaimer) bot that creates posts about new tags in Signal repositories in the corresponding [beta feedback](https://community.signalusers.org/c/25) topics.
+An [unofficial](#disclaimer) bot that creates posts about new tags in Signal repositories in the corresponding [beta feedback](https://community.signalusers.org/c/25) topics and sends update notices to [Discord](https://community.signalusers.org/t/58381).

 ## Running an instance